CounterpartyXCP/Documentation/Developers/Notes_and_Tutorials/exchange_integration.md

 - Prime the holding address if its current balance is below 0.0005 BTC.

-- Send the funds to the user-provided address with `do_send`.
+- Send the funds to the user-provided address with `create_send` (Counterparty API).

 ## Best practices